Advanced-Software-Engineering-WS21-22/Friendsify/database/README.md

 # Database setup

-### This directory contains the initialization scripts for the postgres databse.
+### This directory contains the initialization scripts for the postgres databses used by the services.

 #### Note that the ```docker-compose.yml``` creates and binds a local data directory to the internal docker volume.
 That volume persists even after shutting down the services.
 If you want to newly create the database with the ```init.sql``` script, you have two options: